 - Only current members of EMARC may submit amendment proposals.

-- The Executive Committee must discuss the issue within two monthly meetings.
+- The Chairs must discuss the issue within two monthly meetings.

-- The Executive Committee will vote to determine if the proposal is taken to the membership for voting.
+- The Chairs will vote to determine if the proposal is taken to the membership for voting.

 - If the amendment(s) are approved by the membership, they will then be submitted to the CORD staff and Board for review.

-- If the Executive Committee and CORD leadership votes favorably then the Executive Committee has thirty (30) days to provide written notification to the membership of the proposed amendments(s).
+- If the Chairs and CORD leadership votes favorably then the Chairs have thirty (30) days to provide written notification to the membership of the proposed amendments(s).

 - From the date the membership is notified of the proposed amendment(s) voting shall occur within sixty (60) days.

-- If the Executive Committee and CORD leadership votes unfavorably a letter of explanation will be provided to the member who made the request within thirty (30) days
+- If the Chairs and CORD leadership votes unfavorably a letter of explanation will be provided to the member who made the request within thirty (30) days